pjanec/dirigent/README.md

 - `KillTree 0|1` - whether to kill not just the single process but also all its child processes.
 Child processes are killed only in case of a hard kill if previous "softer" attempts (if any, see KillSeq) fail.

 - `KillSoftly 0|1` - whether to send the close command (as if user pressed the close button) instead of a forceful kill.
-Note this is implemented using the *SoftKill* mechanism described below with timeout=10secs.
+Note this is implemented using the *SoftKill* mechanism described below with timeout=10secs. **DEPRECATED**, use the `SoftKill` section instead

 - `SeparationInterval <numseconds>` - how much time to wait before starting the next application